 In a background check, a person’s education, employment history, criminal record, financial history, medical history, or use of social media is scrutinized to determine a number of things, so knowing how to get a background check on yourself and others can point out any errors that may exist before an official search is conducted.9

-Why You Should Know How to Get a Background Check
+Why You Should Know How To Get a Background Check

-Whether you are currently on the lookout for a new job, still considering it, or are simply leaving yourself open to a new opportunity, you can make preparations in advance by knowing how to get a background check on yourself for employment and other reasons.
+Whether you are currently on the lookout for a new job, still considering it, or are simply leaving yourself open to a new opportunity, you can make preparations in advance by knowing the process of obtaining your public records for employment and other reasons.
 This will show you what information your future employer and others will see when they conduct a background check on you.

 A few things to keep in mind:

-If you are conducting the background check for personal reasons, you do not to obtain consent.
+If you are conducting the background check for personal reasons, you do not have to obtain consent.
 However, if you are running a check for any professional reason (tenant application, employment, loan application, etc.) you must obtain consent.

-How to Get a Background Check on Yourself and How To Do A Background Check On Yourself
+How To Get a Background Check on Yourself and How To Do a Background Check on Yourself

-• Online search : A quick check through search engines will reveal your online public records.
+- Online search: A quick check through search engines will reveal your online public records.
 However, this is not a comprehensive check since not all records are available online.

-• Social media : Browse through your social media history and see what potential employers might learn about you from your previous activities.
+- Social media: Browse through your social media history and see what potential employers might learn about you from your previous activities.

-• Court records : Check your court records to see if there are any red flags that would appear.
+- Court records: Check your court records to see if there are any red flags that would appear.

-• References : Make sure that you have correct information shared on your references, education history, and work experience.
+- References: Make sure that you have correct information shared on your references, education history, and work experience.

-• Credit report : Get a copy of your credit report from one of the three nationwide credit reporting companies.
+- Credit report: Get a copy of your credit report from one of the three nationwide credit reporting companies.

-How to Do a Social Media Background Check on Yourself
+How To Do a Social Media Background Check on Yourself

 The quickest and cheapest (free) way to do a background check on yourself is to do an online search.2 This will let you check if misinformation about you has been published, or if there is a mistake in your credit history.